Union of Armed Struggle: History

 Formally the Union of Armed Struggle was commanded from Paris by General Kazimierz Sosnkowski (nom de guerre Józef Godziemba), who after Poland's defeat had escaped to France via Hungary.
 Due to practical difficulties, however, Sosnkowski's control of the organization was very limited.
 Accordingly, in instructions that reached Warsaw on 4 December 1939, he ordered his subordinates to create regional branches of the ZWZ, which was to be a national military organization without regard to political affiliations or social standing.
 Sosnkowski and his staff also posited that, upon the entry of regular Polish army units, a national uprising would take place.

-After the fall of France on 18 June 1940, General Władysław Sikorski named Colonel Rowecki his deputy, with the right to take urgent decisions without seeking the consent of the Polish Government-in-Exile.
+After the fall of France on 18 June 1940, General Władysław Sikorski appointed Colonel Rowecki his deputy, with the right to take urgent decisions without seeking the consent of the Polish Government-in-Exile.
 Sikorski urged Rowecki to work closely with the leaders of Poland's political parties within the Political Consultative Committee.

 The ZWZ headquarters formally answered to the Polish Government-in-Exile in London, but in reality its military powers were in the hands of officers who remained in occupied Poland and had a good knowledge of the realities there.

 After the March 1940 arrest of General Tokarzewski-Karaszewicz by the NKVD on his way from Warsaw to Lwów, the ZWZ in Eastern Poland was left leaderless.
 Following Germany's Operation Barbarossa invasion of the Soviet Union in June 1941, all of Poland found itself under German occupation.